-Add pressurized occupant isolation rooms Introduce touchless entry and access
+Add pressurized occupant isolation rooms

-COVID-19 did not significantly reduce building energy consumption, despite less occupancy

-Increasing outdoor air ventilation and air filtration can significantly increase energy use, depending on building type and location.
+COVID-19 did not significantly reduce building energy consumption, despite less occupancy Increasing outdoor air ventilation and air filtration can significantly increase energy use, depending on building type and location.
 This increases the importance of energy efficiency.
-During the pandemic, none of the organizations have experienced an energy use reduction of greater than 20 percent despite significantly reduced building occupancy.
+During the pandemic, less than 10 percent of organizations have experienced an energy use reduction of greater than 20 percent despite significantly reduced building occupancy.
 How facility energy use changed during the COVID-19 pandemic

-About OpenBlue

-OpenBlue is a complete suite of connected solutions that serves industries from workplaces to schools, hospitals to campuses, and beyond.
+About OpenBlue OpenBlue is a complete suite of connected solutions that serves industries from workplaces to schools, hospitals to campuses, and beyond.
 This platform includes tailored, Al-infused service solutions such as remote diagnostics, predictive maintenance, compliance monitoring, advanced risk assessments, and more.
 A dynamic new space from Johnson Controls, OpenBlue is how buildings come alive.